teddy-ambona/financial-data-api/terraform/README.md

 │       └── .tfstate
 ```

-## 1 - [Optional] If you have a new AWS account
+## 2 - [Optional] If you have a new AWS account

-If you already have your remote backend setup you can skip this part and jump to [3 - Create IAM user, role and policies](#2---create-iam-admin-group-and-add-admin-user-to-it)
+If you already have your remote backend setup you can skip this part and jump to [B - Create IAM admin group and add admin user to it](#b---create-iam-admin-group-and-add-admin-user-to-it)

 The first step will be to create a s3 bucket to store the remote backend and to create a Dynamo DB for storing the lock.